ROAD TRANSPORT EMISSIONS FOR TOURISM PURPOSES

 Further actions

-In order to refine and thereby make the territorial attribution of pollutants more accurate, a possible future development involves a more detailed breakdown of the journey into regional segments, to which the emissions generated along the route between the origin and the destination of the trip can be assigned.
+To sharpen, and thus render more accurate, the territorial attribution of pollutants, a future development foresees a more laborious breakdown of each journey into regional segments, assigning to each segment the emissions generated along the route between the trip’s origin and destination.

 ISPRA